ModumUnlimited/StudyMaterials/Einführung in die Programmierung/readme.md

 If you push and continuously update a PDF to this repo, when you go to sleep, I'll be under your bed.

+*Edit: Yes I'm aware that there's a .png included at the moment, but until I manage to turn that shoddy sketch into a tikz-drawing, it'll have to remain a necessary evil.
+Plus, the contents of it should never change.*